Peru's top prosecutor opens corruption probe of ex-President Castillo

 The decision from the attorney general comes days after Congress passed a constitutional complaint, allowing the office to formally launch the investigation.

-The complaint, which alleged Castillo was involved in corruption dating back to July 2021, was pending in Congress at the time Castillo was ousted.
+The complaint, which alleged Castillo was involved in corruption dating back to July 2021, was pending in Congress at the time he was ousted.

-The attorney general's office also kicked off investigations into two of Castillo's former ministers for alleged connections to bribery in exchange for public works contracts, including a case involving state-owned oil company Petroperu.
+The attorney general's office also kicked off investigations into two of Castillo's former ministers for alleged connections to bribery in exchange for public works contracts, including a case involving state-owned oil company Petroperu PETROBC1.LM.

-Castillo has been in pre-trial detention since December as he also faces an investigation for the crimes of rebellion and conspiracy for his attempt to dissolve Peru's unicameral Congress.
+Castillo has been in pre-trial detention since December as he also faces an investigation for rebellion and conspiracy for his attempt to dissolve Peru's unicameral Congress.

+The former president denies all charges made against him.
+Castillo also requested to the Inter-American Commission on Human Rights (IACHR) that he be set free and reinstated as president, his former lawyer and minister Walter Ayala, announced on Twitter on Tuesday.

+Castillo had previously requested that the IACHR intervene in December, saying his detention was a violation of his rights.

-The ouster of Castillo, a former teacher and son of rural farmers, sparked a wave of violent protests which have left some 60 dead, mainly in Peru's poorer south.
+The ouster of Castillo, a former teacher and son of rural farmers, sparked a wave of violent protests that have left some 60 dead, mainly in Peru's poorer south.

 Protesters have called for the resignation of Castillo's successor President Dina Boluarte, early elections, the shuttering of Congress and a new constitution.

-(Reporting by Marco Aquino; Writing by Kylie Madry; Editing by Josie Kao)
+(Reporting by Marco Aquino; Writing by Kylie Madry; Editing by Josie Kao and Bill Berkrot)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.